 Affidavit of Thomas Ewing Bulleit, Jr. August 22, 2011

 Below is a version of Tom Bulleit’s affidavit with my notes in red.
-The draft was emailed to me on Monday, August 22nd, 2011 (see original email screen capture below).
+The draft was emailed to me on Monday, August 22nd, 2011 (original email screen capture on left).
 My father was asking for my help in case he “missed something.”
 By Tom Bulleit asking for my help, it proves that I was privy to and part of the entire history of the brand, and negates Tom’s prior claims that I was not.

-So the reader understands the context of this affidavit, as of 2011, Tom Bulleit had been working with Diageo as an ambassador since around 2005.
+When Tom Bulleit submitted this affidavit in 2011, he had been working with Diageo as an ambassador since around 2005.
 For a company to ask for Tom to verify intellectual property and family history almost 6 years later is very odd considering Tom Bulleit had been traveling/ marketing/ selling for Diageo nationally and internationally for at least five years at this point with an unverified backstory.
 This proves wanton deception on Diageo’s part in their marketing materials and backstory of the brand.
-If you read this unsigned "draft" affidavit, you will note that Tom was only a part-time consultant (just like Hollis Bulleit), and his duties as a founder are unclear.
-He never claims to be a master distiller, yet as you see in the screen capture to the left Tom is still lying.
+Note that Tom was only a part-time consultant (just like Hollis Bulleit), and his duties as a founder are unclear.

 STATE OF KENTUCKY